Siteimprove/CMS-plugin-Wordpress/TESTING.md

 `npm test -- --project=chromium`.
 To inspect the HTML report, run `npm run test:report`.

-The suite runs 15 scenarios in each of Chromium and Firefox.
-It loads the complete production `siteimprove/admin/js/siteimprove.js` with real jQuery.
+The capture tests run 15 scenarios in each of Chromium and Firefox.
+They load the complete production `siteimprove/admin/js/siteimprove.js` with real jQuery.
 Two local HTTP servers on different ports supply separate CMS and delivery origins; the browser itself enforces same-origin restrictions, X-Frame-Options